gear-foundation/gear-wiki/docs/developing-contracts/examples/supply-chain.md

 ```rust
 async fn put_up_for_sale_by_retailer(&mut self, item_id: U256, price: u128)
 ```
-Puts a received item from distributor up for a sale to a consumer for a given price on behalf of a retailer.
+Puts a received item from a distributor up for a sale to a consumer for a given price on behalf of a retailer.
 Transfers item's NFT to a supply chain.